 If we do not follow all of these rules, you do not have to pay the first $50 of the amount you question even if your bill is correct.

 YOUR RIGHTS IF YOU ARE DISSATISFIED WITH YOUR CREDIT CARD PURCHASES

 If you are dissatisfied with the goods or services that you have purchased with your credit card, and you have tried in good faith to correct the problem with the merchant, you may have the right not to pay the remaining amount due on the purchase.

 To use this right, all of the following must be true:

-been more than $50.
-(Note: Neither of these are necessary if your purchase was based on an advertisement we mailed to you, or if we own the company that sold you
+1. The purchase must have been made in your home State or within 100 miles of your current mailing address, and the purchase price must have been more than $50.
+(Note: Neither of these are necessary if your purchase was based on an advertisement we mailed to you, or if we own the company that sold you the goods or services.)

 2. You must have used your credit card for the purchase.